UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-“Soft predictions” are where instead of a class for a prediction we instead get a predicted probability.
+“Soft predictions” are when instead of predicting a specific class the model returns a probability for each class.

 We use `predict_proba` instead of `predict` for this.

 This now returns an array with a probability of how confident the model is for each target class.

-We see now that the model is 87.8% sure that it’s class 0 (“Canada”) and 12.15% confident that it’s class 0 (“USA”).
+We can see that the model is 87.8% sure that example 1 is class 0 (“Canada”) and 12.15% confident that example 1 is class 0 (“USA”).

-`predict` works by predicting the class which the highest probability.
+`predict` works by predicting the class with the highest probability.

 ---